PdxCodeGuild/IntroToProgramming/labs/lab08-guess_the_number.md

 ## Advanced Version 3

-Tell the user whether their guess is above ('too high!') or below ('too low!') the target value.
+Using a `while` loop, allow the user to guess 10 times.
+If they fail to guess the number after 10 tries, the user is told they've lost.

 ## Advanced Version 4